Supported employment agencies

 - Enabling Good Lives (external link) is a partnership between the disability section and government agencies aimed at long term transformation of how disabled people and families are supported to live everyday lives.

-- The NZ Disability Strategy (external link) (MSD / ODI) is a long-term plan to make New Zealand a disability inclusive society.
+- New Zealand Disability Strategy (external link) (MSD / ODI) is a long-term plan to make New Zealand a disability inclusive society.
 It has been developed in consultation with disabled people and the wider disability sector, and reflects many individuals' experiences of disability.

 - People First’s easy to read employment agreement builder template (external link) can be used to make sure allow people with learning or other disabilities clearly understand their employment relationship with their employers.